RetroAchievements/docs/docs/guidelines/content/game-info-and-hub-guidelines.md

 - Remember to review the [Progression and Win Condition Guidelines](/guidelines/content/progression-and-win-condition-guidelines).
 - If you believe a set is incorrectly marked, or if the set's developers are still active, please send a message to [QATeam](https://retroachievements.org/user/QATeam) instead - Site Cleanup cannot handle these reports.
 - Requests for missable marking should also be sent to QATeam - Site Cleanup cannot handle these either.

+### Challenge League

+- The 2023 event Challenge League: The Top 100 included certain challenges for submitting game info and images in the Site Cleanup Forum.
+- This event continues to be available as an [Evergreen Event](https://retroachievements.org/viewtopic.php?t=25332).
+- The relevant challenges are from KingS1zzle (May) and Soulsderfuchs (August).
+Refer to the [original topic](https://retroachievements.org/viewtopic.php?t=19615) for more information.